bhisaac/5eFP/5eFP-SRD.md

 ## Group Token

-While deployed on a map, one player becomes the group token controller.
-The group token represents the entire group and can move up to the controller's speed, one square at a time.
-After moving, the controller removes any fog of war tiles within 1 square of its current position.
-Removing a fog of war tile may trigger an encounter.
-Once the group token stops moving, PCs may choose to take a turn in initiative order.
-Players can take free actions and up to one action, bonus action, and reaction during a group token turn, but they cannot move the group token until the turn is completed.
+One player acts as the group token controller while deployed on a map.
+The group token, representing the entire group, moves at the controller's speed, one square at a time.
+The controller removes obscuring map tiles within one square of its position.
+Once movement stops, PCs take one turn in initiative order, performing free actions and up to one action and one reaction during a group token turn.

 Certain backgrounds, classes, and species have bonus features while controlling the group token.
 The PC with the highest movement or the best bonus features while moving the group token typically becomes the group token controller.